Keep our news free from ads and paywalls by making a donation to support our work!

 “Artificial intelligence is sweeping through the world of human voice work like a giant steamroller.
 And I can, in my own human voice, say, probably for the last time: ‘Smile and head south’,” he added.

-Google first wanted to replace the his voice with a voice generated by a speech synthesiser four years ago.
-On 22 May 2020, his voice in the app was replaced by Google Assistant’s speech synthesiser, but, after protests from Google users seven days later, Juszkiewicz’s voice was restored in the app.
+Google first wanted to replace his voice with one generated by a speech synthesiser four years ago.
+On 22 May 2020, his voice in Maps was replaced by Google Assistant’s speech synthesiser, but, after protests from Google users seven days later, Juszkiewicz’s voice was restored in the app.

 This time, although users again expressed solidarity with Juszkiewicz, the change was not reversed.